Table of Contents

 - Medullary thymoma

 - Predominantly cortical thymoma

 - Cortical thymoma

-2. An 81-years white man complains about cough, chest pain, hoarseness, high body temperature, night sweats, fatigue even without physical loads, weight loss.
-Physical examination reveals pallor; there are enlarged lymph nodes under arms, and infraclavicular region.
-CT of chest detected a formed mass in the mediastinum with an uneven surface, embracing heart on its front surface.
+2. An 81-years white man complains of cough, chest pain, hoarseness, fever, night sweats, fatigue on minimal exertion, and weight loss.
+Physical examination reveals pallor and axillary lymphadenopathy.
+CT scan chest detected a formed mass in the mediastinum with an uneven surface, embracing heart on its front surface.
 FNA delivered some biomaterial where numerous epithelial cells were found, which hardly reminds normal thymic cells.
 CBC: elevated ESR.
 What is the most probable diagnosis?

 - Benign thymoma.

 - Thymic carcinoma

 3. Biomaterial obtained from FNA of thymus revealed spindle-shaped or oval epithelial cells of usual appearance.
 What are the most probable diagnosis and disease-free survival rate at 10 years for the assumed condition?